RevoU-FSSE-4/milestone-2-davidfrdian/README.md

 # Pokemon App

+You can see the results of my project [here](https://pokemon-app-chi-ashen.vercel.app/)🤩

 Pokemon App is a simple web application built with React that displays and searches for Pokémon fetched from the [PokeAPI](https://pokeapi.co/).

 ## Features